baileyferrari/src/visual_analytics_powered_by_snowflake_and_tableau copy/NEW_visual_analytics_powered_by_snowflake_and_tableau.md

 <!-- ------------------------ -->

-## 15. Format “Time” Worksheet for Dashboard
+## 15. Optional: Format “Time” Worksheet for Dashboard

 Last but certainly not least, let’s edit our “Time” worksheet object.
 Within the Dashboard pane under "Sheets", select the Time worksheet object then toggle to the "Layout" pane.